Laure Lepailleur

-Laure Maud Yvette Lepailleur (born 7 March 1985 in Bernay) is a former French football player who played for Lyon, Paris Saint-Germain and other French clubs, and for the French national team.
+Laure Maud Yvette Lepailleur (born 7 March 1985) is a former French football player who played for Lyon, Paris Saint-Germain and other French clubs, and for the France national team.
 Lepailleur primarily played as a midfielder, but also as a defender.

 Career

 Lepailleur began her career playing for her hometown club Sporting Club de Bernay.
 After a stint in the youth system, she joined the women's section of Évreux AC (now Évreux FC).
 She was later selected to attend CNFE Clairefontaine, the women's section of the prestigious Clairefontaine academy.
 She played one season (2003–04) with the academy making eight appearances scoring no goals.
 After leaving the academy, she joined D1 Féminine mainstay Montpellier.
 In her two seasons at the club, Lepailleur was a regular in the starting eleven.
 She helped the club win the 2004–05 D1 Féminine title and the 2005–06 Challenge de France.
 Following the Challenge de France success, Lepailleur moved to up-and-coming club Olympique Lyonnais and, despite not receiving consistent playing time, helped the club win back-to-back titles in 2007 and 2008.
 Her decreasing playing time, including a short stint playing for the Lyon reserve team in the third division, saw the international moved to impending rivals Paris Saint-Germain.
 In her first season with the Parisians, she only appeared in 11 matches scoring one goal.
 For the 2008–09 season, Lepailleur was joined by fellow internationals Camille Abily, Sonia Bompastor, and Élise Bussaglia.
 The additions helped Paris Saint-Germain reach as high as 1st position with Lepailleur appearing in six of the first seven league matches the team contested.